 We all want to reach our audience effectively and millennials are a key part of that now.
 That brings up some key questions—how do you write for millennials and how do you write for millennials while still capturing your other audiences?

 Millennials are people who range from 18 to 34 years of age.
-As the Generation Xers and Baby Boomers grow older and exit your workforce, the Millennials are who’ll be taking their place.
-Get used to them; they’ll be around for a while.
+As the Generation Xers and Baby Boomers grow older and exit your workforce, the Millennials are who'll be taking their place.
+In fact, millennials are now the most numerous generation in the United States.
+Get used to them; they'll be around for a while.

 As compared to older generations, they expect more immediate feedback and results in their work, with correspondingly faster advancement.
 They like to work on new and challenging problems that require initiative and creative solutions.
 This often makes them harder to retain.
 They're more willing to change jobs for career advancement and less tolerant of jobs they consider boring or stifling.
 These are, of course, generalizations.
 There are always exceptions.